1951FDG/ProgressToolbar/readme.md

 ### Sample Project

-You can download a sample app of this library here: https://github.com/1951FDG/ProgressToolbar/blob/master/sample/sample-release.apk?raw=true
+You can download a sample app of this library [here](https://github.com/1951FDG/ProgressToolbar/releases).

 ### Integration